Baptouuuu/Sy/docs/README.md

 # Documentation

-You will find in here all the documentation about the framework.
+You will find in here all the documentation about the framework's components.

-At this time find documentation for these components:

 * [Service container](Service-container.md)
 * [Registry](Registry.md)